TheAppgineer/flatpak-flutter/README.md

 optional arguments:
-  -h, --help            show this help message and exit -V, --version         show program's version number and exit --app-pubspec PATH    Path to the app pubspec --extra-pubspecs PATHS
+  -h, --help            show this help message and exit -V, --version         show program's version number and exit --app-module NAME     Name of the app module in the manifest --app-pubspec PATH    Path to the app pubspec --extra-pubspecs PATHS
                         Comma separated list of extra pubspec paths